 Health insurance also depends on your country of residence and nationality.
 In the case of health insurance, many countries have agreements to offer medical coverage to tourists from other countries.
 Find out about this at the embassy or consulate of your destination country.
 Normally you will have to fulfill some forms and procedures to receive it.
 If you do not have free medical care, it is always advisable to have private medical insurance for any untoward eventuality.

-Many travel insurance providers have comprehensive coverage that includes, in addition to medical expenses, a number of other possible expenses you may have to face in your stay, such as civil liability, loss of luggage, etc.
+Many language travel insurance providers have comprehensive coverage that includes, in addition to medical expenses, a number of other possible expenses you may have to face in your stay, such as civil liability, loss of luggage, etc.

 5 – Transport and tourism